Aelto/tw3-resources-perks-overhaul/README.md

 ## DPS tree:
-- [x] **Fleet footed** also adds: dodges now consume adrenaline instead of stamina, missing stamina increases damage received.
-0.5% increased damage per % missing stamina to 0.016% at Fleet Footed level 3.
+- [x] **Fleet footed** also adds: Dodging and rolling default to consuming adrenaline instead of stamina, freeing up your stamina bar for other actions.
+If the adrenaline requirements are not met, it falls back to stamina.
+In addition, you receive more damage from all sources the lower your stamina bar is.
 - [x] **Strength training** and Muscle Memory (light & heavy attack damage) add: adrenaline now increases the stamina cost of attacks.
 Heavy attacks consume adrenaline but their damage continue to scale on your current stamina levels.
 15% increased cost per adrenaline point divided to 5% per adrenaline point at Strength Training level 3
-- [x] **Undying** adds: Gaining adrenaline heals based on the stamina you currently have.
-Higher stamina means more healing.
-Adrenaline increases the stamina cost of attacks.
-5% of maximum health per adrenaline point gained per level on Undying (maximum level 3).
+- [x] **Undying** adds: Actions that generate adrenaline also heal you for that much multiplied by the amount of stamina you have.

 ## Sign tree:
 - [x] **Igni intensity** adds: when reaching 100% stamina, gain a burst of adrenaline
-- [x] **Yrden intensity** perk (3rd row): When hit, if it's the first time you've been in the previous 5 seconds window, gain stamina 0.2 adrenaline point per perk level (maximum 3) and decreased cooldown by 1 second per perk level (maximum 3).
+- [x] **Yrden intensity** perk (3rd row): You gain a burst of stamina upon receiving damage.
+Can only trigger once every 5 seconds.
-- [x] **Active Shield** (quen alt) adds: While Quen is active resources regeneration and consumption are removed (except for signs) and heavy attacks deal more damage while light attacks deal less damage. -50% damage to light attacks and +20% to 50% at Active Shield level 3.
-Attacking while Quen is up reduces the shield's health by 40% to 12% at Active Shield level 3.
+- [x] **Active Shield** (quen alt) adds: While Quen is active on the player, resource regeneration and consumption are halted for physical attacks (not for signs).
+Heavy attacks deal more damage, while light attacks deal less damage.
+Attacking drains the shield's health.

 ## Alchemy tree:
 - [x] **Refreshment**: When at maximum adrenaline, consuming stamina restores health.
 The lower the stamina the higher the heal.
 Also increases all stamina cost by 50%
-- [x] **Fixative**: Fast attacks now use adrenaline instead of stamina and their damage now scales on your adrenaline levels. _Note that adrenaline ranges from 0 to 3, so at full adrenaline fast attacks deal 300% more damage than they normally do at full stamina.
+- [x] **Fixative**: Fast attacks now consume adrenaline instead of stamina.
+Fast attack damage now scales with each adrenaline charge.
+Zero adrenaline produces no damage; full adrenaline produces 300% increased damage.
-- [x] **Endure pain**: As life goes down, resources consumption for aggressive actions is 45% more efficient but 45% less efficient for defensive actions.
-(15% per perk level)
+- [x] **Endure pain**:  As health depletes, resource consumption for aggressive actions becomes less costly, while resource consumption for defensive actions becomes more costly.
 - [x] **Fast metabolism** (toxicity drops faster): toxicity improves overall resource consumption by 0.01% per toxicity point per skill level.
 90% at 300 toxicity with level 3 skill (which is the maximum for RPO)

 # Installing